Not sure which course is for you? Try our quiz!

 |Fee Help||Eligible for FEE-HELP and Centrelink allowances|

-The Master of Divinity has 24 subjects, each worth 12 credit points (unless stated otherwise).
-The course has 12 core subjects, two language units (24 credit points), four biblical exegesis units (48 credit points), and six additional electives (72 credit points).
-A compulsory project or capstone must be completed towards the end of the degree.
+The Master of Ministry has 24 subjects, each worth 12 credit points (unless stated otherwise).
+The course has 12 core subjects, four Biblical Set Book units (48 credit points), four Ministry and Practice Electives (48 credit points), and four additional electives (48 credit points).

 *The formation program is strongly encouraged for all students enrolled in two+ year courses.
 On-campus students enrol in two out of three of EM071-806 Public Christianity for a Post-Christian World, EM072-806 Promoting the Gospel, and PC156-803/PC155-803 to complete their spiritual formation program; online students complete all four GSF units and EM064-806 Ministry Foundations and EM063-806 Introduction to Personal Evangelism.